Update 14: The Book Returned and Neha Bua's Summons (Avi and Madam/Komal/Neha Bua)

 *It’s good I put the book back,* I thought, a wave of finality settling over me. *Now I’ll go to Bua’s house.*

-I walked the short distance to Neha Bua's house.
-I knocked on her gate, and Komal—Neha Bua's daughter—opened it.
-She saw me and immediately turned and went inside without saying a single word.
-I followed her in and sat down on the sofa.
+I walked the short distance to Neha Bua’s house.
+I knocked on her gate, and Komal—Neha Bua’s daughter—opened it.
+She saw me and immediately turned and went inside without saying a single word, leaving the door open.
+I followed her in and sat down on the sofa, feeling the coldness of her slight.

-Komal and I were the same age and in the same class.
-This was due to my three-year gap and the local custom of village girls often having late schoool admissions.
-Neha Bua's younger daughter, Kavita, and her other daughter, Leena, were also in the same class.
-Leena’s twin brother, Rajesh, was in their grade but lived and studied at a boarding schoool.
+Komal and I were the same age and in the same class, a fact I knew was due to my three-year gap and the village custom of girls having late college admissions. *This complicated family structure always makes everything awkward.* Neha Bua’s younger daughter, Kavita, and her other daughter, Leena, were also in the same class.
+Leena’s twin brother, Rajesh, was in their grade but lived and studied at a boarding college.
+My Pooja Bua’s daughters, Sweta and Sital, also studied in the city and lived at their paternal aunt’s house.
+Even Pooja Bua’s son, Raj, had a gap in his studies, like me, due to an earlier accident. *Our large family was a complex web of shared classes, age gaps, and local logistics, but the point was that Neha Bua was still cold.*

-I waited for Neha Bua, wondering exactly why she had summoned me.
+I waited for Neha Bua, my muscles tight as I wondered exactly why she had summoned me.